 #6.
 Scheduling Company Meetings:

-He is also responsible for arranging the shareholders and company board meeting.
-The articles of the company will work on the final needs for shareholder and board of director meetings, but it is the legal company secretary who is responsible for following the notice necessities, deal with any sort of furnishing or revising the records.
+He is also responsible for arranging the shareholders and company board meetings.
+The articles of the company will work on the final needs for shareholder and board of director meetings, but it is the legal company secretary who is responsible for following the notice necessities, and dealing with any sort of furnishing or revising the records.

 #7.
 Maintaining Company Records: